 Show your work.
-Apologies, if that triggered you and you’re suddenly having middle school flashbacks.
-But, for real, this is math we’re doing.
+Apologies if that triggered you and you’re suddenly having middle school flashbacks.
+But, for real, this is the math we’re doing.
 So write it down.

 Lay it out

 As we covered in detail in the Measuring 101 post, most fabric rolls are 54 inches wide.
-Once you have your numbers, lay them out on roll-on paper, mixing and matching panel measurements to make the best use of the 54 inches.
-Then you’ll have a really good estimate of how many yards of fabric to order.
+Once you have your numbers, lay them out on roll-on paper, mixing and matching panel measurements to best use the 54 inches.
+Then you’ll have a good estimate of how many yards of fabric to order.

-There are loads of how-to videos out there to help walk you through this.
+There are loads of how-to videos to help walk you through this.
 Here’s one from Neil at FaceLift Interiors you might find helpful.
-(Yes, he’s working with an armchair, but just as with our Measuring 101 post the same rules apply.)
+(Yes, he’s working with an armchair, but just as with our Measuring 101 post, the same rules apply.)